What can you do?

 This approach is dishonest

-Unfortunately most construction contracts specify a time for the contractor to issue a variation claim but very few specify a time by when the client has to respond to the contractor’s claims.
+Unfortunately, most construction contracts specify a time for the contractor to issue a variation claim but very few specify a time by when the client has to respond to the contractor’s claims.

 This approach is unfair to the contractor since if the claim isn’t approved it won’t be paid, which disrupts the contractor’s cash flow.
-It also leaves them in limbo not knowing if they’ll be paid at all for the work, which means they could be facing a project loss, which could, in the case of large claims, have a devastating impact on the company.
+It also leaves them in limbo not knowing if they’ll be paid at all for the work, which means they could be facing a projected loss, which could, in the case of large claims, have a devastating impact on the company.

 How unfair is that?

-The contractor has a legitimate extension of time claim and they not only aren’t paid for their costs they incurred as a result of this claim, but, they are further penalized by having to pay damages – all because the client hasn’t responded to their claim!
+The contractor has a legitimate extension of time claim and they not only aren’t paid for the costs they incurred as a result of this claim but, they are further penalized by having to pay damages – all because the client hasn’t responded to their claim!
 This puts the contractor in a quandary and they aren’t sure if they should accelerate the work (if that’s possible), thus incurring additional costs, but possibly completing the project within the original time and thus avoiding penalties.
-Of course the contractor hasn’t been instructed to accelerate so they possibly won’t be paid these acceleration costs.
+Of course, the contractor hasn’t been instructed to accelerate so they possibly won’t be paid these acceleration costs.

 It’s important if the contractor decides to accelerate to try and meet the original contract completion date that they advise the client in writing that they are accelerating because the client hasn’t responded to their extension of time claim and is still insisting that the contractor completes the project on the original completion date.
 This letter should clearly state that there will be additional costs.
-The contractor needs to keep note of all the additional costs for this acceleration and invoice the client monthly for them.
+The contractor needs to keep a note of all the additional costs for this acceleration and invoice the client monthly for them.